 The journey has begun and I am back in the saddle!
 It has come as a massive relief that there have been zero issues with knee pain.
 Thank you all endlessly for believing in me and for your continued support.
 People are nothing without each other – it’s a beautiful truth.

-Afterward, we headed to the City Park and met Caiti Blase with Pueblo ABC News Channel 5 (KOAA) to talk about Veteran Issues and the importance of pulling yourself from the ashes long after running into the flames.
+Afterward, I headed to the City Park and met Caiti Blase with Pueblo ABC News Channel 5 (KOAA) to talk about Veteran Issues and the importance of pulling yourself from the ashes.
 View Segment:

 While training in Colorado Springs, I received a call from Marie Harris with Bowling Green State University.
 I was proud to attend and graduate from BGSU as President of my major with a Bachelor of Science in Technology, an Associate of Arts, and Minor in General Business back in 2009 before starting Sarah Lee Photography in Nashville.

 Marie and I spoke for quite a while and Robb Nardeccia constructed this awesome article, which will also be published in the BGSU Alumni Magazine this Fall: Read Article

 An Army Veteran couple named Nancy & Brent reached out and took me into their arms and home like part of the family, making my days prior to starting out fun and comfortable.
 They even threw an amazing farewell party with some local friends.
 Smoked prime rib, smoked salmon, baked beans, fruit salad, and greens.
 Then, a motorcycle ride in the Rockies!!
 Vroom Vroom.
 I miss them so much already…